 In the “Control Room”, visitors are transported into the realm of satellites: from the planning process to launch and operation, all current ESA missions are shown on a multi-touch table and a number of connected presentation screens.
 A three-dimensional model of a satellite is used to illustrate technical details and new and innovative inventions, and even a complete satellite launch and satellite location in space can be simulated.

-The “News Room” was largely designed by the equally involved German Aerospace Center (Deutsches Zentrum für Luft‑ und Raumfahrt, short DLR) and explains which kind of data ESA collects and what conclusions scientists all over the world can draw from them.
-For this, the room employs a haptic elevation model, onto which data concerning temperature, tectonics, radiation etc., are projected.
-Several touchscreens show snippets from news footage on, e.g. earthquakes, floods, melting glaciers and the like, with the according sets of data.
+Designed in large part by the German Aerospace Center (DLR), which was also involved in the project, the News Room explains what kind of data ESA collects and how it can be used by scientists around the world.
+The room uses a haptic elevation model onto which data on temperature, tectonics, radiation, etc. are projected.
+Several touchscreens show clips from news footage of earthquakes, floods, melting glaciers and the like, along with the corresponding data sets.